 If theorists who say that life comes back full circle are right, then maybe we’re on the cusp of reversing this tide of claustrophobic nationalism.
 I am not suggesting a return to communism or going back to the redistributive socialist models of yore, but a more liberal outlook on ownership and what constitutes “enough migrants” from a developed nation’s point of view.
 A more accommodative attitude will mean a different breed of leaders, who understand that the pitchforks and peasants are not gone – they’re waiting in the wings for a kill, the day this excessive protectionism drives them to further despair.

-A recent Economist op-ed pointed out, “The UN estimates that 258 million people now live in places other than their country of birth, an increase of nearly 50 per cent since 2000.
+An op-ed in Economist published last April pointed out, “The UN estimates that 258 million people now live in places other than their country of birth, an increase of nearly 50 per cent since 2000.
 Around 65 million have been forcibly displaced either within their own country or outside it… For all the debates raging in Europe and America, rich countries still take in only a small fraction of the world’s most vulnerable migrants.
 Rich countries can and must do more to help those beset by war, persecution or economic duress.
 How they can do this without jeopardising their own democracies is one of the hardest questions facing liberals today.”

 Maybe the answer will become simpler once we understand that closing up is not a choice – especially in times when one destitute driven to the brink is enough to bring down many an edifice.
 It’s easy to criticise Donald Trump for separating children and their parents at America’s borders, but it would serve us well to pay attention to the humanitarian disaster looming in our own backyard in Assam.
 It also starts with migration.